NEW

 Training sites

-Plain EnglishWe check 15 things about your site — like whether it has a clear title, enough words, and whether an AI reading it progressively understands it better.
-Those signals feed into a score out of 100.
-We also run a machine-learning model (trained on 94 real sites) to cross-check the result.
+Plain EnglishWe check 11 things about your site — like whether it has a clear title, enough words, and whether an AI reading it progressively understands it better.
+Those signals feed directly into a score out of 100.
+A separate PCA model then identifies your site's dominant weakness across 4 dimensions.
 Hover any underlined term for a plain-English definition.

 01